MS-Teja/YoutubeSummarizer/README.md

 - Summarize YouTube videos by simply entering the video URL
 - Display video thumbnail and title for easy identification
-- Provide a structured summary including:
+- Provide a structured summary including main topic, key points, detailed summary, notable quotes, conclusion, and target audience
-  - Main topic
-  - Key points
-  - Detailed summary
-  - Notable quotes
-  - Conclusion
-  - Target audience
 - Maintain a history of summarized videos for quick access
 - Modern, responsive user interface
+- Secure access with username and password authentication

 ## Technologies Used